noir-lang/noir/docs/docs/tutorials/noirjs_app.md

 We start by opening a terminal and executing `node --version`.
 If we don't get an output like `v20.10.0`, that means node is not installed.
 Let's do that by following the handy [nvm guide](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script).

 As for `Nargo`, we can follow the the [Nargo guide](../getting_started/installation/index.md) to install it.
-If you're lazy, just run this on a terminal:
+If you're lazy, just paste this on a terminal and run `noirup`:

 ```sh
 curl -L https://raw.githubusercontent.com/noir-lang/noirup/main/install | bash
 ```

+Easy enough.
+Onwards!

 ## Our project